-How to Keep Your Wife In Love With You
+How to Keep Your Wife in Love With You

 (Note: If you are reading this article aloud by the fireside, skip the next few paragraphs.
 It is also recommended that you either place the magazine on a high shelf, or snip out these passages.
 They are not intended for young ears.)

-The subtle distinctions between love and sex we will leave to other, more incisive pens, and get on to the practical instructions.
+The subtle distinctions between love and sex we will leave to other, more incisive pens, and get on to the practical instruction.

 The trim, hard-muscled physique is a fine asset, to be sure, but in sex it is the mind that really matters.